Skip to contents

 #> [1] 153

 Number of degrees earned per student.
-In these practice data, 122 students earned two degrees.

-# Count number of degrees by student
+# Degree count by student

-by_id <- degree[, .(degree_count = .N), by = "mcid"]
+N_degrees <- degree[, .(degree_count = .N), by = "mcid"]

-by_id[, .(N_students = .N), by = "degree_count"]
+N_degrees[, .(N_students = .N), by = "degree_count"]

 #> degree_count N_students